 Hello everybody and welcome to this online Python programming course.

-Now, before we begin with the actual coding let us talk about a few stuff such as for who is this course, and what we will be doing in this course.
+Now, before we begin with the actual coding let us talk about a few things such as who this course is, and what we will be doing in this course.

 First of all, what we are going to learn in this course is Python 3.
 Let’s get that out of the way right away.
 The reason why we are using Python 3 is because it is 2019 today and basically next year the Python 2 will be going out of date.
 Basically it will not be in usage anymore therefore, what we want to do is we want to learn Python 3 programming which is similar to Python 2 if you had an experience before with the Python 2.